 We hear about great outdoor areas all the time – Banff, Yellowstone, Acadia, and Rocky Mountain National Park, to name a few.
 These areas are truly gorgeous, but they also can be pretty crowded.

-Some off the beaten path destinations to explore are:
+Some off-the-beaten-path destinations to explore are:

 Red River, New Mexico